 - Antonine Wall, Rough Castle Fort - Falkirk.
 Antonine Wall crosses whole Scotland.
-This is stone and turf wall built by Romans circa 142 – 154 AD.
-Remnants of this 63km long wall are not very prominent, but initially were 3 m high and 5 m wide.
+This is stone and turf wall built by Romans around 142 – 154 AD.
+Remnants of this 63 km long wall are not very prominent, but initially were 3 m high and 5 m wide.
 There were built 19 forts along it, the best preserved is Rough Castle Fort.

 - Glasgow School of Art building - Glasgow City.
 One of iconic Art Nouveau style buildings, designed by Charles Rennie Mackintosh and built in 1899 – 1909.

 - Glasgow University’s main building - Glasgow City.
-One of the greatest representatives of Gothic Revival style worldwide.
+One of the greatest representatives of Neo-Gothic style worldwide.
 Designed by George Gilbert Scott, built in 1870.

 - Wallace Monument - Stirling.
 Beautiful, 67 metres tall sandstone tower rising above the trees.
 Built to commemorate national Scottish hero William Wallace.

 Featured: Dwarfie Stane